Spherical functors and the flop-flop autoequivalence: Examples

-The hypotheses of \autoref{thm:spherical-functor} are satisfied\footnote{Once more, as in the local case, $p$ and $q$ are of finite tor dimension as $X_{\pm}$ are smooth, and they are proper as they are blow ups in finite type ideals.} because we can apply \autoref{lem:from-cpt-to-everything} and deduce the equivalence $D_{qc}(X_{-}) \simeq D_{qc}(X_{+})$ (via the flop functors) from the equivalences between the bounded derived categories of coherent sheaves.
+The hypotheses of \autoref{thm:spherical-functor-from-sods} are satisfied\footnote{Notice that we have more: as in the local case, $p$ and $q$ are of finite tor dimension as $X_{\pm}$ are smooth, and they are proper as they are blow-ups in finite type ideals.} because we can apply \cite[Lemma 2.12]{KL15} and deduce the equivalence $\derived_{\qc}(X_{-}) \simeq \derived_{\qc}(X_{+})$ (via the flop functors) from the equivalences between the bounded derived categories of coherent sheaves.

 Consider the fully faithful functors